Professor of Medicine (Cardiology) and of Genetics; Director, Cardiovascular Genetics Program; Director, Cardiovascular Module

 The program has established the first clinical center using whole exome sequencing for identification of established as well as novel disease genes.

-The investigative genetics arm of the program focuses on genetic evaluation of premature atherosclerosis, metabolic syndrome, and adult congenital disorders, particularly bicuspid aortic valve and patent ductus arteriosus.
+The investigative arm of the program focuses on genetic evaluation of premature atherosclerosis, metabolic syndrome, and adult congenital disorders, particularly bicuspid aortic valve and patent ductus arteriosus.
+In addition, the center investigates novel genetic causes of all inherited cardiovascular disorders seen in the clinic.